toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Current Month Indicator

 Changes the header bar's background color to a lighter blue when viewing the current month to better differentiate between months.

+## Date Of Money

+Hover the mouse over Age of Money to display the date of the income.
+For example, on 11th January with Age of Money = 10, Date of Money would be 1st January.

+## Days Of Buffering Metric - Date

+Hover the mouse over Days of Buffering to display the equivalent Date for Days of Buffering.
+For example, on 1st January with Days of Buffering = 10, Date of Buffering would be 11th January.

 ## Days of Buffering History Lookup